LeQi008/Mushroom_Classification/README.md

 - @shufang17 - Data Cleaning, Logistic Regression, Optimisation
 - @abigaildu - Data Cleaning, Naives Bayes, Optimisation

+## Motivation
+Mushroom hunting (otherwise known as "shrooming") is enjoying new peaks in popularity.
+It is a popular pasttime for people who enjoy searching for edible or medicinal mushrooms in the wild.
+Once a mushroom is collected, it needs to be properly identified and prepared before consumption.
+We therefore hope to create a model to help predict if a mushroom is edible.

 ## Problem Definition
 - We seek to understand the relationships between a mushroom's features and its edibility.
 - Are we then able to create a reliable model to predict if a mushroom is edible based of its features?